sunpy/sunpy.org/README.md

    :tags: <Tag list with commas>
    :category: <One of the below>
 ```

+When writing posts as Jupyter notebooks, the first cell should be a Markdown cell with the title as a top level heading (i.e. using a single `#`) and the second cell should be a raw cell containing the post information listed above.
+See the [nbsphinx docs](http://nbsphinx.readthedocs.io/raw-cells.html) for information on making raw notebook cells compatible with Sphinx and RST.

 Please note that the date for the post is different to the way it is written for the blog filename.
 Since this date is reader facing, we want month day year **e.g.,** 14 May 2056.